Introduction:

 Course Objectives:

-- Understand the function of the money market, the differences and similarities between the major types of cash market instrument and how they satisfy the requirements of different types of borrower and lender
+- Understand the function of the money market, the differences and similarities between the major types of cash market instruments, and how they satisfy the requirements of different borrowers and lenders.

-- Understand and be able to apply spot exchange rate quotations
+- Be able to apply spot exchange rate quotations.

-- Understand basic spot FX dealing terminology and the role of specialist types of intermediary
+- Understand basic spot FX dealing terminology and the role of specialist intermediaries.

-- Understand why risk is inherent in banks business models and why effective risk management is a key driver for banks success
+- Understand why risk is inherent in banks' business models and why effective risk management is crucial for success.

 Targeted Competencies: